-- a) for continuous periods of more than one hour and - b) for more than 21⁄2 hours per day.
+- 1. for continuous periods of more than one hour and - 2. for more than 21⁄2 hours per day.

-Typically this will therefore apply to administrative functions, the teaching of computer skills and other prolonged users.
-Others who operate DSE, including learners, children and young people should have a workstation which meetsthe standards set down in the regulations but are not entitled to financial contributions.
+Typically, this will therefore apply to administrative functions, the teaching of computer skills and other prolonged users.
+Others who operate DSE, including Students, should have a workstation which meets the standards set down in the regulations but are not entitled to financial contributions.